Tennis analytics are giving the top seeded players an edge over their rivals. But increasingly, this technology is becoming available to everyone.

 There are more exciting developments under way.
 For example, a Swiss startup called Technis has perfected an entirely tactile surface to make the actual tennis court interactive.
 The technology is directly integrated into the surface of synthetic and resin courts.
 Every single movement is detected, from the bounces of the ball to the position of the players on the court.
 The information is displayed in real time on a screen on the edge of the court.
 The system is yet to see real-world use, but we can hopefully expect to see implementation in the not too distant future.

-Another exciting development is a gadget we’ve actually tried out called In/Out.
+Another exciting development is a gadget we’ve actually tried out called In/Out (manufacturers website).
 The $200 GoPro like device can be fastened to any tennis net post in less than a minute to detect in real-time which side of the line the ball lands.
 It does this thanks to the same algorithms that provide line-detection for self driving cars.
 You essentially get your own personal ‘Hawkeye’ system.
-The first units have been built and has exited the factory line.
-You can check out our impressions on this link.

 Match video analysis is no longer accessible only to professional players.
 A number of services have popped up, such as Tennis Analytics, that allow you to send raw video footage of your match for analysis.
 You get back an index video/summary of the match, that allows you to search for any moment in the match.
 You also receive a professional match report (serve %, aces, double faults, return %, winners, errors, differential for both you and your opponent).
 While the service is accessible to the recreational player, at over $500 for 10 hours of video, you would really need to be passionate about your game to subscribe!